 Mr. Orbit lived large for such a small kitty.
 His Norwegian Forest Cat hair puffed huge in the wintertime.
 Yet, inside that fluff was a small 9 lb body.
 Our animals pick us.
 I have no doubt about this.
 For I never sought to own such a breed.
 Truth is, I did not know anything about his cat type until a friend told me.

 (You may be reading about Mr. Orbit among my Breast Cancer Journey blogs.
 Fate arranged both our health challenges to intersect at a pivotal point.
-His transition coincided with my own transformation.
-Thus, his story is shared amongst my cancer blogs.)
+Thus, his story is shared along with my cancer blogs.)

 I first saw him stare at me from the Humane Society adoption web page.
 When I went to adopt, the staff asked which pet I was inquiring about.
 I told them.
 They showed me all the cats leaving him last.
 As it was revealed, he had a very rough start.
 Born into a hoarders house, now 8 months, he was part of an extreme mission to rescue 120 cats of assorted ages, along with several dogs.
 The task was so large the humane society worked it in groups.
 Orbit was in treatment, a resident there for quite awhile as he had multiple issues.